daaronr/micro-giving-pub/be2024/handout_bothmodules.md

 i.
 Ask everyone to state the number of fireworks they want, and we choose the average and split costs evenly?

-Q: would this work?
+\textcolor{blue}{Q: would this 'work'?}
 \

 - $\rightarrow$ Fireworks-lovers may overstate their value to skew the average.

+\bigskip

 ii.
-Ask everyone to state number they want; choose average; those who stated more pay more?
+Instead, we might ask everyone to state number they want; choose average; those who stated more pay more? \textcolor{blue}{Would this 'work'?}

-- $\rightarrow$ Many people understate their value to avoid having to pay.
+- $\rightarrow$ In this case, many people may understate their value to avoid having to pay.
 Doh!

 \bigskip

-*Difficult or impossible to find a 'mechanism' that leads to 'truth-telling'.*
+*It is difficult or impossible to find a 'mechanism' that leads to 'truth-telling'.*

-- Direct voting on each proposal also may not lead to the optimal choice

 ***

+\underline{Direct voting on each proposal also may not lead to the optimal choice}

+The following classic example illustrates

 ### Voting paradox example

+Imagine that the preferences of (each member) of the Green, Labour, and Conservative parties are as follows...

 Green party: Green Park $\succ$ Public housing $\succ$ Private housing \
+\

 Labour: Public housing $\succ$ Private Housing $\succ$ Green Park \

 Conservatives: Private Housing $\succ$ Green Park $\succ$ Public housing \